Mission

 Iliana is the Emerging Data Practices Librarian for Research and Learning Services at Olin Library.
 She supports digital humanities research in the Digital CoLab, providing instruction, consultations, and outreach for researchers on topics like text analysis, data preparation, and open data practices.
 She holds an M.S.L.S. from the University of North Carolina at Chapel Hill and a B.A. in Japanese Studies and Comparative Literature from the University of Delaware.

-Meryl Bersic
+Meryl Bursic

 Meryl is a Senior Security Engineer within the IT Security Office.
 She supports various IT governance, risk, and compliance efforts across campus, in addition to privacy and security consultations.
 Areas of focus: research security, data ethics, privacy and security-related regulatory monitoring, risk-based security assessments and mitigation plans, and NIST standards implementation guidance.